 Different ways to use TV

-There are a number of different ways an advertiser can use TV to reach their audience, ranging from a standard 30” spot to a fully integrated sponsorship.
+There are a number of different ways an advertiser can use TV to reach their audience, ranging from standard spot ads to a fully integrated sponsorship.
 Below is a selection of TV possibilities.

 Sponsorship